manosbatsis/robotic-hoover-rest/README.md

   see packages [here](client/src/main/kotlin/com/github/manosbatsis/robotichooverrest/client/instruction).
 - domain: Framework-independent core implementation, see package [here](domain/src/main/kotlin/com/github/manosbatsis/robotichooverrest/domain/instruction).

-This allows some flexibility and proper decoupling, like creating the client module and even use that from within `app` module tests without circular dependencies.
+This allows more flexibility and proper decoupling, like creating the client module and using that in `app` module tests without circular dependencies.
 Breaking v1 and v2 bits to separate modules was considered unnecessary complexity for this repo.